 117 C.E.

-Marcion of Sinope begins to found his own churches across Anatolia.
+Marcion of Sinope begins founding and organizing Pauline congregations across Anatolia.

 120 C.E.